 and Massachusetts Bay

-After the Outfall: Harbor and Bay Effects
+MWRA has closely monitored the Harbor and Bay

 MWRA's goals for Boston Harbor and Massachusetts Bay are based on concerns expressed by the public during the planning of the Boston Harbor Project.
-These goals include clean beaches, healthy marine resources, seafood safe for eating, and protection of the natural beauty of the harbor and the bay.
+These goals include clean beaches, healthy marine resources, seafood safe for eating, and protection of the natural beauty of the Harbor and the Bay.